Avoid Sexual Harassment Policy Hazards

-Stories of accused sexual harassers like Harvey Weinstein, Charlie Rose, Bill O’Reilly, Matt Lauer and others appear daily in the media.
-More than ever before, grocers are at risk if they don’t have the right sexual harassment policies and procedures in place.
+Stories of accused sexual harassers like Harvey Weinstein, Charlie Rose, Bill O’Reilly, Matt Lauer, and others appear daily in the media.
+More than ever before, employers are at risk if they don’t have a compliant sexual harassment policy and related procedures in place.

 Sexual Harassment Costs

 Sexual harassment can cost employers millions of dollars in settlements as well as the loss of community support from a tarnished reputation.
 Less visible costs include dwindling employee morale and productivity as well as growing worker turnover.